 To apply for a Student visa or for an extension of stay as a student (Tier 4), individuals must use a confirmation of acceptance for studies (CAS) from a sponsoring educational institution.
 Study visas applied for with a CAS are also referred to as ‘Sponsored visa applications’.
-Statistics relating to sponsored acceptances for study measure the number of successful sponsorship applications in the four main educational sectors – universities (higher education), further education, independent schools and English language schools.

 The Short-term study visa (previously described as Student visitor) allows individuals to come to the UK for 6 months (or 11 months if they will be studying an English language course).
 Individuals with this visa cannot extend their stay.
-Admissions data shows much higher numbers of short-term student admissions from non-EEA nationals than the number of Short-term student visas granted, as many student visitor admissions are from nationalities that are not required to obtain a visa if they wish to come to the UK as a short-term student for 6 months or less (such as US nationals).
+Admissions data shows much higher number of Short-term student admissions from non-EEA nationals than the number of Short-term student visas granted, as many student visitor admissions are from nationalities that are not required to obtain a visa if they wish to come to the UK as a short-term student for 6 months or less (such as US nationals).

 3. Data tables

 Data on student immigration can be found in the following tables: